gibson96/geochemistry/README.md

 # geochemistry
-Repository containing my python Geochemistry modules and functions
+Repository containing my python Geochemistry modules and functions.
+Included are functions to import and plot carbon isotope data, Hg analyses, and pXRF.